 Berks Latino Workforce Development Corporation board consists of diverse community leaders.
 These Board members have offered comprehensive technical assistance and organizational leadership, allowing for the organization’s early milestones.
 In May 2019, Berks Latino Workforce Development Corporation (BLWDC) was incorporated as the official entity that would represent the workforce development objectives intended to model after SACA-Tec Centro.
 One year after its incorporation, Berks Latino Workforce Development Corporation successfully obtained official 501(c)(3) status.

 Berks Latino Workforce Development Corporation has received seed money from various philanthropic missions including the Wyomissing Foundation and Santander Bank.
 Additionally, in February 2020, Berks Latino Workforce Development Corporation hired its first official staff member, a new executive director.
-Berks Latino Workforce Development Corporation is currently sharing space at the Greater Reading Chamber Alliance (GRCA) and consistent with its vision and early start-up discussions, it plans to relocate to a center within the city of Reading that would help to expand its intended scope of services.
+Berks Latino Workforce Development Corporation previously shared space at the Greater Reading Chamber Alliance (GRCA) up and until the purchase of their current facilities.

 In April 2020, Berks Latino Workforce Development Corporation completed a strategic plan where it identified that the highest priority needs for the county of Berks in relationship to labor demand are in construction, welding, computer coding for manufacturing, medical assistance, hospitality, and culinary arts, patient care tech, and dental assistance.
 However, since the completion of the strategic plan in April and the ongoing effects of COVID-19, these priority areas have changed.
 Berks Latino Workforce Development Corporation has made significant changes to address both ongoing and new circumstances in the labor industry or local economy in Berks County.
 The new plan also facilitates more virtual learning opportunities for community residents with a high level of supportive services.